Zero-irp/ViewProj-Blog/_posts/2025-07-17-part-3-finding-and-reversing-matrices.md

 Now you're going to get a lot of results.
 Keep refining your search (e.g., by changing camera angles and scanning again) until the number of results stabilizes and stops changing, that's usually a good sign you've isolated the relevant addresses.

-Now When reverse engineering a game, you’ll often find that the View, Projection, and View-Projection matrices live at fixed or static memory addresses.
+Now when reverse engineering a game, you’ll often find that the View, Projection, and View-Projection matrices (mostly) live at fixed or static memory addresses.
 **Why?**
 Mainly because these matrices are core components of the game's rendering pipeline and are global to the camera or render context.